 Want to know what's even better than going to heaven?
 Not having to wait!
 Most no-bake vegan pies require the filling to set in the fridge or freezer.
 Not with this vegan pie!
 Once you are done, you're done.
 No baking, no waiting, just eating!

 Like most of my dessert recipes, it's very easy to make.
 I chose to do a thicker chocolate walnut crust for this recipe.
 Hubbs doesn't like thick crusts (No idea what is wrong with him!) so if you are like him, just use half the amount of the crust ingredients.
 Either way, just pop the walnuts, cocoa powder, dates, and a bit of salt into a food processor.

 Press the crust into your pie form or a springform.
 I like to put the pie crust into the freezer while I make the filling.
-This is to prevent the crust accidentally sogging up once the filling it spread on it.
+This is to prevent the crust from accidentally sogging up once the filling is spread on it.

 Once the peanut butter mousse filling forms stiff peaks, it's ready to spread on your crust.

 You could call this done but we all need a bit more chocolate in our lives, right?
-Fastest way to do it is drizzle some melted chocolate over the peanut butter mousse pie.
+The fastest way to do it is to drizzle some melted chocolate over the peanut butter mousse pie.
 You could also just sprinkle a few chocolate chips on top.

 Ready to eat!
 That being said the filling will firm up in the fridge making it easier to cut and serve but if you can't wait and you really don't have to...just enjoy it right away!

 Oh, and if you really want to have fun with this vegan pie then hand the whole thing to a 3yr old, ask him to stand still, take a picture, and nearly toss the camera out the window while trying to catch the pie with your other hand because the 3yr old is screaming, "It's too heavy!
 I just want to eat it!".